ggreco77/GWsky/README.md

 It defines a sequence of FoVs from a fixed position over the sky, *e.g*., starting from the highest probability pixel.
 The results are displayed in Aladin Sky Atlas (http://aladin.u-strasbg.fr/) using the SAMPIntegratedClient class.

-**The beta Aladin version is strongly recommended http://aladin.u-strasbg.fr/java/download/AladinBeta.jar**
+**The beta Aladin version is strongly recommended http://aladin.u-strasbg.fr/java/download/AladinBeta.jar** Run it typing

                              java -Xmx1024m -jar AladinBeta.jar